petartzar80/petition/readme.md

 -   Learn modular website design with Handlebars + Canvas for the online signature

 -   Getting familiar with Express / Node.js / Cookies

+-   Learning to use SQL databases, write database queries

 -   Building user profiles